ministryofjustice/send-legal-mail-to-prisons/maintenance_pages/README.md

 ### Redirecting traffic to the maintenance page

-To redirect traffic to your maintenance page, change the serviceName (look for service: name:) field in your current ingress to point to maintenance-page-slm and redeploy the ingress.
+To redirect traffic to your maintenance page, change the serviceName (look for service: name: instead of serviceName) field in your current ingress to point to `maintenance-page-slm-svc` and redeploy the ingress.
 To get the ingresses for slm use the following command - kubectl get ingresses -n <slm-namepsace>

 The following command can be used to update the ingress - kubectl edit  ingress <slm-public-ingress-name> -n <slm-namespace>